kalaren/crm_test/readme.txt

-Done by Eric and Lakshay!
+Done by Eric and Lakshay!!!